-Q29.
+Q30.
 What proportion of fresh/frozen milk or milk products and ingredients in the company's global supply chain is sourced from cows that are free from tethering?

 Companies making public commitments to source milk from dairy cows that are not tethered should report on the proportion of own brand milk and milk products (including ingredients) that are from dairy cows that are not tethered.
 NB.
-Companies that report on the proportion of milk or milk products and ingredients that are sourced from cows that are free from tethering but do not specify the scope will be awarded 1 point.
+Companies that report on the proportion of milk or milk products and ingredients that is sourced from cows that are free from tethering but do not specify the scope will be awarded 1 point.
 For retailers and wholesalers, this question applies to all own-brand products.

-0% of dairy cows are free from tethering, or no reported information 0 1 - 25% of dairy cows are free from tethering 1 26 - 50% of dairy cows are free from tethering 3 51 - 75% of dairy cows are free from tethering 5 76 - 99% of dairy cows are free from tethering 7 100% of dairy cows are free from tethering 10 (Max Weighted Score 1
+0% of dairy cows is free from tethering, or no reported information.
+0 1 - 25% of dairy cows is free from tethering.
+0.5 26 - 50% of dairy cows is free from tethering.
+1.5 51 - 75% of dairy cows is free from tethering.
+2.5 76 - 99% of dairy cows is free from tethering.
+3.5 100% of dairy cows is free from tethering.
+5 (Max Score 5)

-- This question was only assessed for those companies that produce, use or sell dairy-based products. - This question was looking specifically for reporting on the proportion of milk or milk products and ingredients in the company's global supply chain that was sourced from dairy cows that are free from tethering. - Points were only awarded if the company was explicit about the proportion of animals affected.
-Companies that reported on the total number of animals affected but did not put this number into context of the total number of animals used or processed globally were awarded 1 point. - Companies that reported on the proportion of cows that are free from tethering but limited their reporting to specified products and/or geographies were awarded 1 point. - · Similarly, if the scope of reported figures was unclear, companies were awarded 1 point.

-- Scores were not awarded for companies that reported on the proportion of animals managed according to particular farm assurance standards, but did not explicitly report on the proportion of dairy cows that are free from tethering in line with these standards. - Companies that made general statements about "Our dairy cows" or "All cows" being free from tethering were not awarded points unless there was explicit reporting on the proportion of dairy cows that are free from tethering. - In situations where companies reported performance data for different regions, countries or products but did not specify the relative proportion of global supply represented by these regions, countries or products, the lowest number reported was applied (e.g. if a company with operations in three countries reported that 14% of its dairy cows in Country A, 47% in Country B and 100% in Country C were free from tethering but did not provide any information on the proportion of its dairy cows that were in each of these countries, 14% would be used as the basis for calculating its score for this question). - For retailers, the scope of this question is limited to own-brand products.
+- · This question was only assessed for those companies that produce, use or sell dairy-based products. - This question was looking specifically for reporting on the proportion of milk or milk products and ingredients in the company's global supply chain that was sourced from dairy cows that are free from tethering. - Points were only awarded if the company was explicit about the proportion of animals affected.
+Companies that reported on the total number of animals affected but did not put this number into context of the total number of animals used or processed globally were awarded 1 point. - Companies that reported on the proportion of cows that are free from tethering but limited their reporting to specified products and/or geographies were awarded 1 point. - Similarly, if the scope of reported figures was unclear, companies were awarded 1 point. - Scores were not awarded for companies that reported on the proportion of animals managed according to particular farm assurance standards, but did not explicitly report on the proportion of dairy cows that is free from tethering in line with these standards. - Companies that made general statements about "Our dairy cows" or "All cows" being free from tethering were not awarded points unless there was explicit reporting on the proportion of dairy cows that is free from tethering (e.g. with statements such as: 'xx% of our animals...'). - In situations where companies reported performance data for different regions, countries or products but did not specify the relative proportion of global supply represented by these regions, countries or products, the lowest number reported was applied (e.g. if a company with operations in three countries reported that 14% of its dairy cows in Country A, 47% in Country B and 100% in Country C were free from tethering but did not provide any information on the proportion of its dairy cows that was in each of these countries, 14% would be used as the basis for calculating its score for this question).